Can you think of a time you failed miserably; a time when you really bombed? We all can right?

 Think about it: Name one thing you do really well that you didn’t fail at in the beginning.

-Our problem is that we forget that, and we reach a point where we convince ourselves that we should only do things we’re “good at.”
+Our problem is we forget that, and we reach a point where we convince ourselves that we should only do things we’re “good at.”

 2. Failure is not Personal

 When we fail, we tend to personalize it.
 We say things like, “I’m a failure.”
 YOU are not a failure.
-You simply failed that time!
+You just failed that time!
 I use this analogy because it’s something we all relate to, but when you were learning to ride a bike, did falling down make you a failure as a bike rider?
 Of course not.
 That would be ridiculous!

 You simply fell on your way to figuring it out.
 Whatever you do, don’t personalize failure, but see it as part of the process.